marclemagne/dotfiles/README.md

 "Appearance" tab select the "Alfred macOS" theme; then click "Options" and make sure "Hide hat on Alfred window" and "Hide menu bar icon" are checked.

+#### Visual Studio Code

+Open Visual Studio Code and install the Settings Sync by Shan Khan.

+You will need to access your "Personal access token" and Gist identifier from 1Password.
+Look under "Visual Studio Code - Settings Sync".

+Once installed run:
+- Sync: Download Settings
+- Sync: Advanced Options / Sync: Toggle Auto-Upload On Settings Change
+- Sync: Advanced Options / Sync: Toggle Auto-Download on Startup

+Once this is done restart the application.

+Next install Fira Code font (or the font situation here is going to be unpleasant):
+- Download (and extract) from: https://github.com/tonsky/FiraCode
+- Install by opening Font Book and clicking the "+" button

+Once installed Code should look right.

 ### What else?

 Other software, settings, preferences will need to be configured.
 This can all